-- 1. Attendance.
-No formal attendance will be taken.
-However, it is likely you will be LESS successful than you would like WITHOUT attending class/lab section.
+Class attendance in both lecture and lab is strongly encouraged.
 In fact, the correlation between class attendance and final grade has been shown to be r = .479, meaning approximately 23% of the variability in total points earned in the class was related to class attendance.
 While correlation is not causation, this is something to consider nonetheless.
-If the previous 2 sentences didn't make sense to you, fear not, they will by the end of the course. \odot - 2.
-Homework.
-Homework assignments are due Monday mornings before lecture.
-Homework assignments will be completed primarily online using the Aplia software.
-However, SPSS/PASW problems must be completed in a typed, word processor program (e.g., Microsoft Word) and a hard copy will be turned in during lecture Monday morning.
-These are due at the beginning of class.
-No late HWs will be accepted! - 3.
+If the previous 2 sentences didn't make sense to you, fear not, they will by the end of the course. $\odot$

+- 2. Homework.
+Homework assignments are due Tuesday evenings at 6pm, electronically.
+Homework has two components: - Aplia software questions.
+These become unavailable when due, so cannot be turned in late. - o Make sure to register with Aplia using the same name that you use on Blackboard for grading - o You will get three attempts at the right answer.
+Your score will be the average of all attempts. - The SPSS portion of the homework should be completed as a Word document (.doc).
+Make sure to include any relevant SPSS output in your file.
+To turn it in, go to the course Blackboard page, 'Assignments.'
+This will lead to a page where you can upload your document. - o For help, http://library.uoregon.edu/scis/blackboard/faq/students/s9.html or ask lab instructor - o 10% reduction in points available for every day late (for SPSS portion only no late Aplia). - 3.
 Quizzes.
 You will have 40 minutes to complete each quiz (half of a lecture period).
 Be on time!!
-Quizzes will cover all material since the previous quiz.
-Quizzes will be a mix of multiple choice, true/false, matching, and short answer.
+Quizzes will cover all material since the previous quiz and will be conceptual rather than calculation based.
+Quizzes will be completed on a scantron form.
 On quiz days, we will have a half lecture for 40 minutes following the quiz.
-You may sit quietly or leave and return if you finish a quiz early but you may not leave the room until I have your quiz. - 4.
+You may sit quietly or leave and return if you finish a quiz early but you may not leave the room until I have your quiz.
+At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
+Therefore, if you miss a quiz (and have a score of 0 for that quiz), the makeup quiz can be used to replace that.
+This is the only option for making up missed quizzes no exceptions!
+On the final day of lecture, you will have half the period to complete Quiz 5 and the remaining time to complete the makeup quiz (if you are taking it). - 4.
 Final Exam.
 The final exam will be cumulative.
 A major component of the final will be selecting the appropriate statistical test to answer a given research question.
 Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course. - 5.
 Books, Aplia, & Calculator.
 The required text is Gravetter & Wallnau, Essentials of Statistics for the Behavioral Sciences, 7th edition.
 Read assigned chapters before class and do Learning Checks as you encounter them.
 Reread if you encounter trouble on a Learning Check.
 The second time, you will understand more.
 Aplia is the online program you will use to complete your HW assignments (except for SPSS/PASW problems).
 You MUST purchase this.
 An ebook of the textbook is included with Aplia so you are not required to purchase a hard copy of the text.
 You will also need a hand-held calculator that can do single variable statistics.
 No need for graphing calculators.
 Bring calculator & text to class.